 Welcome, and you are probably here because of the confusion between WAMP, LAMP, MAMP, and XAMPP.
-Techies sure like to abbreviate everything, and just what the heck are all of these?
+Techies sure like to abbreviate everything, just what the heck do these mean?
 For a quick answer:

 - WAMP – Windows, Apache, MySQL, PHP